 - Fashion: Floral design in the teaser, packaging products in Easter eggs or baskets, arranging the products in hatching eggs or among spring flowers.

-- Home: Using floral and spring motifs and Easter decorations.
+- Home: Using floral and spring motifs and Easter decorations and interior designs.

 - Food: Highlighting Easter menus, chocolate, and candy.

 To capture your subscribers’ attention, experiment with animation in your newsletter.

 GIFs in email are a great way to engage your recipients and help your Easter newsletter stand out.
 Just be sure to compress your GIFs beforehand as the file sizes can be quite large.
 (GIFcompressor is a great tool for this).

 Sendinblue has a free email template gallery with 40+ editable newsletter templates, all accessible on the free plan.

 Or, you can also grab a template from one of the many free email template resources available online.